DHTMLX/docs-todolist/docs/api/events/unselecttask_event.md

 ### Description

-@short: fires when unselecting a task
+@short: Fires when unselecting a task

 ### Usage